yamcodes/whatsgpt/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Documentation is up to date and correct.
 - [ ] Stakeholders have been notified.
 Workflow-impacting changes have been appropriately socialized to avoid surprises.
-- [ ] The task has been moved to "Code Review" on GitHub Projects.
+- [ ] The task has been moved to "Code Review" on *GitHub Projects*.